 Two old white vans were parked in front of the building and there were houses and fields around it, but the respondent could not see much more than that.

-Seven officers were present at the detention site.
+The respondent said that seven officers were present at the detention site.
 They were all wearing black uniforms.